Some notes on Pontryagin duality of abelian topological groups

 (C) \emph{for each compact subspace $C$ of $G$, the restriction $\eta_G|C\colon C\to \doublewidehat{G}$ is continuous,}

-which points into the direction of what became known as k-groups.
+as is pointed out in \cite{adgb}, Proposition 13.4.1, in the proof of \cite{hofi}, Theorem 7.7 (iii) or in \cite{strop}, proof of Lemma 2.10.
+This points into the direction of what became known as \emph{k-groups}.
 According to \textsc{Noble} \cite{nobthesis,nob}, a group homomorphism defined on a topological group $G$ is called \emph{k-continuous} if each restriction to a compact subset of $G$ is continuous.
 Accordingly, $\eta_G$ \emph{is k-continuous}. \textsc{Noble} calls a topological group $G$ a \emph{k-group} if each k-continuous homomorphism from $G$ to a topological group is continuous.
 In this terminology, for every k-group $G$, the evaluation morphism $\eta_G$ is continuous.
 This justifies our review of the validity of duality in the context of topological abelian k-groups (see \cite{nobthesis,nob,nobii}).
-Indeed we present here a new category theoretical aspect, namely, that \emph{the subcategory of k-groups is coreflexive in the category of topological groups} and what this means in concrete circumstances.
+Indeed we present in Section~1 a new category theoretical aspect, namely, that \emph{the subcategory of k-groups is coreflexive in the category of topological groups} and what this means in concrete circumstances.
 All locally compact groups are k-groups.
-The example of a pro-Lie group we shall discuss in our first section fails to be a k-group.
+The examples $E$ of pro-Lie groups we shall discuss in Section 2 fail to be k-groups.